arnaudroger/SimpleFlatMapper/README.md

 ### Performance

 Ibatis and hibernate have very expensive injection mechanism.
-On the hsqldb in memory the markup for a medium size query is [400%](#in-mem-hsqldb) for both.
+On the hsqldb in memory the markup for a medium size query is [%](#in-mem-hsqldb) for both.

 BeanPropertyRowMapper is very slow.